fernaldya/fernaldya/README.md

 ### Hey there 👋

-🔭 Hello, I'm Fernaldy, an aspiring Data Engineer with a passion for turning complex data into actionable insights and efficient data systems.
+🔭 Hello, I'm Fernaldy, an aspiring Data Engineer / ML AI Engineer with a passion for turning complex data into actionable insights and efficient data systems.
 I have recently completed an intensive 3-month full-time data science programme, which has been a transformative journey in solidifying my skills and knowledge in the field of data engineering and science.

-🤔 On my off time, I like to delve deep into Neural Networks
+🤔 On my off time, I like to learn more on Data Engineering / MLAI Stacks

-## ⚡ Always keen to learn more!
+## ⚡ Always keen to learn more! :snake:

 <!--
 **fernaldya/fernaldya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭
-- 🌱 I’m currently learning ...
+- 🌱
-- 👯 I’m looking to collaborate on ...
+- 👯
-- 🤔 I’m looking for help with ...
+- 🤔
-- 💬 Ask me about ...
+- 💬
-- 📫 How to reach me: ...
+- 📫
-- 😄 Pronouns: ...
+- 😄
-- ⚡ Fun fact: ...
+- ⚡
--->